The Pro Trader's Playbook for Low-Volume, Low-Volatility Markets

 While this strategy is simple, having the right tools makes a huge difference.

 - Charting Platform: You need a high-quality charting package to draw your levels accurately.
-Our team relies heavily on TradingView for its clean charts and intuitive drawing tools.
+This guide discusses TradingView for its clean charts and intuitive drawing tools.

 - Stock Scanner: On a quiet day, 99% of stocks are untradable.
 A powerful scanner is your only hope of finding the 1% that might have a catalyst and unusual volume.
 The A.I. scanners from Trade-Ideas are purpose-built to find these outliers, making it an indispensable tool for our traders.
 For more on scanners, check out our Introduction to Stock Scanners.